StanHash/lyn/README.md

 `lyn` is being rewritten.
 The rewritten lyn will be lyn 3.x.

-`lyn` translates relocatable ARM ELF objects into a sequence of Event Assembler commands, allowing it to work as a basic but proper linker. `lyn` output is currently tailored for ColorzCore.
+`lyn` translates relocatable ARM ELF objects into a sequence of Event Assembler commands, allowing it to work as a basic but proper linker. `lyn` output is tailored for ColorzCore.

 The name of this tool is "lyn" and is not intended to be capitalized.